esprfid/esp-rfid/README.md

 ### Known Issues

 * Built-in HTML Editor has hard-coded JavaScript that loads from CDN Internet
-* AP mode is being tested, connect to Internet where available.
+* AP mode is being tested, connect to Internet where available, Text Editor won't work if there is no Internet connection
+* Currently only Git version of ESP8266 Core is supported.
+(WiFi.scanNetworksAsync())

 ## TODO

 - [ ] Logging access
-- [ ] Password Protection or Authentication for Tags instead trusting UID
+- [ ] Password Protection or Authentication for Tags instead trusting only to UIDs
 - [ ] Settings Panel for Wi-Fi, PICC Password, Factory Reset, NTP Client, etc
 - [ ] Schedule User Access
 - [ ] Polished web pages
-- [ ] Sync Time from Browser if no internet connection
+- [ ] Sync Time from Browser if there is no internet connection
-- [ ] An uncompleted task

 - [ ] Use Sming Framework for Development